Nikita Soshnikov

-Nikita Dmitriyevich Soshnikov (Никита Дмитриевич Сошников; born 14 October 1993) is a Russian professional ice hockey forward for HC Sibir Novosibirsk of the Kontinental Hockey League (KHL).
+Nikita Dmitriyevich Soshnikov (Никита Дмитриевич Сошников; born 14 October 1993) is a Russian professional ice hockey forward for Traktor Chelyabinsk of the Kontinental Hockey League (KHL).

 Playing career

 Atlant Moscow Oblast

 After playing youth hockey with Sputnik Nizhny Tagil, Soshnikov was chosen in the sixth round, 123rd overall of the 2010 KHL Draft by Atlant Moscow Oblast.
 He made his professional debut with the MHL affiliate of Atlant Moscow Oblast during the 2010–11 season.
 Soshnikov made his Kontinental Hockey League (KHL) debut playing with Atlant Moscow Oblast during the 2013–14 KHL season.
 Soshnikov played two seasons with Atlant, scoring two goals and five points in 37 games in his rookie campaign before continuing his development with 14 goals and 18 assists in the 2014–15 season.

 Toronto Maple Leafs

 Upon completion of his second season in the KHL, on 20 March 2015, Soshnikov decided to move to North America to play in the NHL, signing as an undrafted free agent to a three-year, entry-level contract with the Toronto Maple Leafs.

 Soshnikov made his NHL debut on 29 February 2016 against the Tampa Bay Lightning.
 He scored his first NHL goal on 2 March 2016 against Philipp Grubauer of the Washington Capitals.

 Soshnikov started the 2017–18 season with the Toronto Marlies; however, there was a clause in Soshnikov's contract that stipulated he must be called up to the Leafs by 14 November 2017, or else he would be allowed to head to the KHL.
 He was called up just before the clause kicked in.
 In addition to this, he is now no longer waiver-exempt, meaning he would have to clear through waivers if he were to be sent back down to the AHL However, a logjam of players meant Soshnikov saw limited action.
 On 1 February 2018, Soshnikov was assigned to the Marlies for a conditioning stint.
 On 12 February 2018, it was announced that Soshnikov would be recalled from the Marlies, but would remain on the injured reserve.